-By becoming a TU tutor, you get to support Planet Earth’s coolest primary school pupils, strengthen your skill set and have fun while doing it!
+By becoming a TU tutor, you get to support some of the country’s coolest primary school pupils, strengthen your skill set and have fun while doing it!

 Tutoring has been a wonderful and unique experience.
 I love organising fun English and Maths lessons for a motivated group of children.
 Watching them progress from being less confident to very confident in a subject area is the most rewarding feeling.
 Everyday has been a new learning experience.
 Ultimately, it is all about making a difference!Sanjidah, Whitmore Tutor